 The Artifact: The original eight Digidestined become this.
 Yes, even Kari and TK, who might as well not have been in the final two episodes for all that they accomplish.

-The Armor Digievolutions after Digimon Kaiser is defeated.
-They still appear from time to time after that, but there's no need to, since not only the normal digievolutions are more powerful, but are neccesary for DNA Digievolution.
+The Armor Digivolutions after Digimon Kaiser is defeated.
+They still appear from time to time after that, but there's no need to, since not only the normal digivolutions are more powerful, but are necessary for DNA Digivolution.

 The Atoner: Ken Again, BlackWarGreymon fits this trope as well.